Who majors in IdLS?

 How do I know if my IdLS and Education information is correct?

 All IdLS and Education information is kept on your MyMadison and can be checked at any time.
-If there is an element missing please contact the IdLS office immediately in order to update your information.
+If there is an element missing please contact the IdLS office immediately with your full name and ID number, in order to update your information.

 How do I find out who my advisors are?